SnowBroScott/emberhold-canonical/docs/parking-lot.md

 ## NOW (this is the next work)

-- **Hand-cut the 48-avatar roster in GIMP.** Ellipse-select, fixed 1:1, snapped to the gold rim, biased 2–3px inward. **TABLED by Scott — surface it, don't push it.** *(The wall makes the case louder — the roster avatars are what make the tiles look genuinely good — but still tabled.)*
+- **Hand-process the 48-avatar roster — CUT-METHOD SOLVED 2026-07-18.** Not a cut — a **fill**: the app clips every avatar into a circular frame, so the only failure mode is white corners peeking past the mask.
+Ellipse-select inscribed in the square (corner-to-corner) → invert → fill corners `#1A110B` (the spec's dark, no alpha) → flatten → scale 512×512 → export as the slot name.
+Do NOT select-by-color (kills grey hair, eye-glints); target corners by shape.
+Dark-on-dark seam means pixel-perfect alignment isn't required.
+Proven on the two hardest cases (white-haired elder, fire-everywhere dragon). **Still TABLED by Scott — surface, don't push.**
-- **Cast while cutting.** Cut from ~57 generated portraits into 48 slots; the casting decision happens while Scott is looking at them.
-The surplus is already paid for.
+- **Cast while cutting.** Cut from ~57 generated portraits into 48 slots; the casting decision happens while Scott is looking at them — the one part that can't batch.
+The surplus is already paid for. **Name each `.xcf` as its slot** (`forge-01.xcf` … `hall-12.xcf`) so the batch script just swaps `.xcf`→`.png`; the slot IS the cast, made durable.
+- **Batch export script — READY TO WRITE on Scott's word.** Once casting's done, a headless GIMP Script-Fu (or ImageMagick one-liner) does fill → flatten → scale 512 → export across all 48 in one run — no one-by-one. jAIne writes it when Scott says the roster's cut.
+Reusable for later recuts/additions.

 ---